 Infrastructure Development Fund - to create jobs and stimulate economic development through infrastructure-related investments.
 The fund may be used for shovel-ready infrastructure projects including, but not limited to, transit and highway projects, business expansion and redevelopment use and other related projects to create economic opportunity and jobs.
 Funds may be used to support matching funds for certain capital expenditures which are sponsored by higher educational institutions for scientific or technology research and development.
-This fund shall remain in effect until June 30, 2013.
+This fund expired on June 30, 2013.

-Substance Abuse Services Fund - to account for funds used to expand inpatient treatment facilities and ongoing case management for individuals civilly committed under Section 35 of Chapter 123 of the General Laws. \$10 million will be transferred from the General Fund upon submission of an approved spending plan.
-This fund shall remain in effect until June 30, 2013.
+Substance Abuse Services Fund - to account for funds used to expand inpatient treatment facilities and ongoing case management for individuals civilly committed under Section 35 of Chapter 123 of the General Laws.
+This fund shall remain in effect until June 30, 2014.

-State Low Income Housing Tax Credit Fund - to account for funds used to offset general fund costs associated with the state low income housing tax credit claimed annually by eligible taxpayers.
+State Low Income Housing Tax Credit Fund - to account for funds used to offset General Fund costs associated with the state low income housing tax credit claimed annually by eligible taxpayers.
 The aggregate amount of transferred funds for all fiscal years during which the fund is effective shall not exceed \$9.5 million.
 The fund shall remain in effect until June 30, 2014.

-Human Service Salary Reserve Fund - to account for funds transferred from the general fund to provide a one-time subsidy to personnel earning less than \$40,000 in annual compensation who are employed by private human service providers that deliver human and social services under contracts with departments within the Executive Office of Health and Human Services and the Executive Office of Elder Affairs.
+Human Service Salary Reserve Fund - to account for funds transferred from the General Fund to provide a one-time subsidy to personnel earning less than \$40,000 in annual compensation who are employed by private human service providers that deliver human and social services under contracts with departments within the Executive Office of Health and Human Services and the Executive Office of Elder Affairs.